mesolitica/malaya/docs/translator.rst

 See, we predicted 3 sentences at almost wall time.
-You can increase the ``batch_size`` to any size you want, limit is your spec now, this method will never make Google blocked your IP.
-Malaya already tested it more than 300k of sentences.
+You can increase the ``batch_size`` to any size you want, the only limit is your machine specs now, this method will never trigger Google to block your IP as Malaya had already tested it with more than 300k sentences.

-Remember, 1 translator took a quite toll, here I spawned 10 translators, look from my ``top``,
+Remember, 1 translator took quite a toll, here I spawned 10 translators, and below is the result of the ``top`` command:

 .. code:: text